 The bill introduces progressive rates for SSCWT (specified superannuation contribution withholding tax) that will allow for the appropriate taxation of employer contributions to employer-based superannuation funds for employees earning \$38,000 or less.
-If an employer chooses to use the progressive rate system, the rate of SSCWT on behalf of each employee will be based on the sum of annual salary or wages and superannuation contribution received by the employee in the previous year.
-The SSCWT rate for contributions on behalf of employees with salary or wages and superannuation contributions totalling \$38,000 or less will be 21%, and for employees with salary or wages and superannuation contributions totalling more than \$38,000 it will be 33%.
+If an employer chooses to use the progressive rate system, the rate of SSCWT on behalf of each employee will be based on the sum of annual salary or wages and superannuation contributions received by the employee in the previous year.
+The SSCWT rate for contributions on behalf of employees with salary or wages and superannuation contributions totalling \$38,000 or less will be 21%, and for employees with salary or wages and superannuation contributions contributions totalling \$38,000 or less will be 21%, and for employees with salary or wages and superannuation contributions totalling \$38,000 or less will be 33%.